rogersteffen/propensity_to_buy/README.md

 I think these results will be challenging to improve upon.
 I will see.

-I probably should have artificial hobbled the baseline for a wow factor!
+I probably should have artificially hobbled the baseline for a wow factor!

 ![img.png](img.png)